jhuckaby/zeroupload/README.md

 ## Prerequisites

 ZeroUpload relies on jQuery.
-You can get it from [jQuery.com](http://jquery.com).
+You can get it for free from [jQuery.com](http://jquery.com).
 Any modern version should work fine, v1.6 or later.

 If you are already using another library that conflicts with jQuery (i.e. one that reserves the global `$` variable), you may call `jQuery.noConflict()` and ZeroUpload will still work fine.